China Railway CRH3: Distribution

 As of August 2017, there are 80 CRH3C series EMU, 661 CRH380B series EMU and 25 CRH380C series EMU in service.

 Accidents and incidents

 On 25 January 2018 the train number G284/281 from Qingdao railway station to Hangzhou East railway station, served by CRH380BL-5522 (staffed by Jinan Railway Bureau) was forced to make an emergency stop at Dingyuan railway station due to a fire on one of the main transformers installed in Coach 2 (ZY 552202).
 Some 1400 passengers were evacuated, while the car affected by the fire has been completely burnt out.
 No injuries or casualties were reported.

+CRH3 on display in museums

+There is a CRH3 on display at the Steam Locomotive Gallery of Shenyang.
+It is CRH3 999C according to the sign in front of the train.